However,hat are skin tags?

 The answer is that we are not really sure and evidence is patchy.
 In patients with single skin tags they are often solitary and tend not to come back.
 Multiple skin tags around the neck can in some cases be caused by obesity and are more likely to come back unless weight is normalised.

 Do they get bigger?

-Yes, they frequently get bigger and grow slowly, but steadily.
-We have removed some extremely large skin tags, up to 10cm in length and also from private parts of peoples bodies.
+Unfortunately, they frequently get bigger and grow slowly, but steadily.
+Consequently, we have removed some extremely large skin tags, up to 10cm in length and also from private parts of peoples bodies.

 Anything else I need to look out for?

 With multiple skin tags around the neck, look into normalising your weight.
 If unsure, ask a doctor to diagnose your skin tag.

 Who should consider removal surgery?

 You may want to consider Surgery to get them removed if they are unsightly and affect your self-esteem, or if they snag on clothing or jewellery and bleed.

 Simple Skin Tags can be removed very easily.
 Surprisingly, some people have large number of them (often around the neck), others have very large single one.
 In order to achieve good pain relief, we freeze them with a local anaesthetic such as Lidocaine.
 Alternatively, you can also choose to use a topical anaesthetic such as “Emla Cream” beforehand and we can give you advice.
 Usually we will then use electrosurgical equipment to shave your them and stop bleeding at the same time.
 Scarring is frequently minimal.
 Also, consider professional surgery if you have larger or multiple Skin Tags.
 Professional skin surgery will also send your Skin Tag(s) to a lab to have them analysed giving you complete peace of mind.